patience4711/ESP-READ-P1-METER/README.md

 This program runs on a nodemcu but in future there will be a version for ESP32.

 ## status
 The software has been tested with a fake telegram that is fed to the serial port with a loopback wire.
 That works good so the basic 'engine' is oke.
 I am waiting for a 6-core wire with the rj11 that i ordered.
-Then i can test with my own meter (Sagemcom T210)
+Then i can test with my own meter (Sagemcom T210).
+I uploaded the process of reading the telegram, it explains how this works.

 ## links
-Here are some links to the projects where i got my inspiration.
+Here are some links to the projects where i got my inspiration (thanks to all for the good work they did.)
  * http://domoticx.com/arduino-p1-poort-telegrammen-uitlezen/
  * http://domoticx.com/p1-poort-slimme-meter-hardware/
  * https://github.com/romix123/P1-wifi-gateway/blob/main/src/P1WG2022current.ino